 A Real-World Example

-During a recent meeting with our client, an early childhood provider, we observed that many of its devices were aging and out of warranty.
+During a recent meeting with our client, an early childhood provider, we observed that many of its devices were ageing and out of warranty.
 Some of these devices date back to 2016 models, which means they no longer meet the minimum requirements for upgrading to the next Windows operating system.
 The technology has also become unfit for the school’s current working strategy.

 This situation highlights the importance of proactively managing technology lifecycles to prevent potential disruptions and increased costs.
 The current plan is to shift to a more agile tech format that is less resource-intensive for the school’s IT needs.